randlabs/myalgo-connect-homepage/docs/getting-started/important-considerations.md

 | appClearProgram | 32 bytes for both devices |
 | assetURL         |    32 bytes for both devices |
 | extraPages    |   | Field not supported  |

-Also, no devices have support for signing stateless teal.
-This operation could only be done by mnemonic accounts.